Zhu-Justin/FOT/README.md

 ## Motivation
 I was going through my screen time one day and noticed how much time I was spending on Facebook.

-I turned off my News Feed and started to deactivate my Facebook account.
-One thing kept me coming back -- Facebook Messenger.
+I turned off my News Feed, but one thing kept me coming back -- Facebook Messenger.

 How, then, to best communicate with friends?